dylanonelson/grunt-webdriver-macro/README.md

 - [x] Set up Selenium hub and check whether it has started
 - [x] Initialize driver using setup function
 - [x] Accept user input to run macros
+- [ ] Read selenium and driver versions from Gruntfile config
+- [ ] Check for previously running Selenium server on start

 ## Getting Started
 This plugin requires Grunt `~0.4.5`